 Hamas is one of the two richest terrorist organizations in the world, second only to the Islamic State group, according to Forbes Israel.

-- WATCH: AT&T, 'Downton Abbey' - and the ISIS connection
+- AT&T and the ISIS Connection

 To finance their operations, terrorist groups sometime use methods similar to those used by criminal organizations, such as drug trafficking, robberies and extortion, but also raise money through charities, donations and, in some cases, government agencies, according to the report.
 A terrorist organization, like any other large organization, has a business model to finance its activities: from maintenance, salaries and trainings, to acquiring of weapons and vehicles.